Is There a Dimmer Outlook Ahead for Centene Corporation (CNC)?

-Centene Corporation (NYSE:CNC) went up by 0.08% from its latest closing price compared to the recent 1-year high of $75.59.
-The company’s stock price has collected -1.27% of loss in the last five trading sessions.
-Barron’s reported on 08/19/21 that 4 Underpriced Healthcare Stocks That Wall Street Adores
+Centene Corporation (NYSE:CNC) went down by -0.40% from its latest closing price compared to the recent 1-year high of $75.59.
+The company’s stock price has collected -2.48% of loss in the last five trading sessions.
+Press Release reported on 08/30/21 that U.S. Medical Management (USMM) Earns 2021 Great Place to Work Certification(TM)

 Is It Worth Investing in Centene Corporation (NYSE :CNC) Right Now?

-Centene Corporation (NYSE:CNC) scored a price-to-earnings ratio above its average ratio, recording 53.24 x from its present earnings ratio.
-Plus, the 36-month beta value for CNC is at 0.48.
-Opinions of the stock are interesting as 14 analysts out of 20 who provided ratings for Centene Corporation declared the stock was a “buy,” while 3 rated the stock as “overweight,” 3 rated it as “hold,” and 0 as “sell.”
+Centene Corporation (NYSE:CNC) scored a price-to-earnings ratio above its average ratio, recording 51.92 x from its present earnings ratio.
+Plus, the 36-month beta value for CNC is at 0.47.

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.